Moon Hooch

 Moon Hooch is an American band from Brooklyn, New York, known for their dance-oriented percussion- and saxophone-based music.
-The band is a duo consisting of saxophonists Wenzl McGowen, Michael Wilbur, who tour with a live drummer.
-The band members met while attending The New School for Jazz and Contemporary Music, and got their start busking in New York City Subway stations.
+The band consists of saxophonists Wenzl McGowen and Michael Wilbur, and drummer Cyzon Griffin.
+The two woodwind players, along with original drummer James Muschler, met while attending The New School for Jazz and Contemporary Music, and got their start busking in New York City Subway stations.

 Their self-titled debut album was released in 2013 and peaked at number 9 on the Billboard Jazz Albums chart.
 Their second album This Is Cave Music was released on September 16, 2014. and reached number 5 on the Billboard Jazz Albums chart.

 History

 Early years

 The band first started busking in 2010, playing in front of the Metropolitan Museum of Art.
 The band started out playing mostly jazz, but then moved to dance music after a better audience reception.
 Later, they decided to busk in the New York City Subway.
 In the process they were banned from the Bedford Avenue station by the NYPD, who tried to prevent people from dancing on the platform edge.
-In 2011 they appeared as the house band on the Australian TV series Hamish and Andy's Gap Year where they were re-christened "The Busketeers".
+In 2011, they appeared as the house band on the Australian TV series Hamish and Andy's Gap Year where they were re-christened "The Busketeers".
 Their album artwork is designed by Ari Michael Warner.

 2013–2015

 After gaining a reputation from busking, Moon Hooch started to release albums, beginning with their self-titled debut on June 25, 2013.
 It was recorded in a 24-hour period at Bunker Studio in Brooklyn, and most of the copies were sold while the band was still busking.
-Their second album, This is Cave Music, was released on September 16, 2014 and was the first to use synthesizers, post-production work, and vocals.
+Their second album, This is Cave Music, was released on September 16, 2014, and was the first to use synthesizers, post-production work, and vocals.
 It received positive reviews, and many reviewers commented on the band's unique style.
 Their next album, Red Sky, would continue to use the same elements pioneered in This is Cave Music.
 Moon Hooch has been influential in the “brass house” genre, as well as pushing the boundaries of jazz.

-2016–present
+In July 2014, they performed a Tiny Desk Concert at NPR in Washington, D.C.

+2016–2024

 The band released their first EP, The Joshua Tree, in early 2017.
 Their second EP, Light It Up, was released on April 6, 2018, via Hornblow Recordings.
 The short three track EP was announced alongside the video for the first single of the album, "Acid Mountain."

-On November 5th, 2019, Moon Hooch released the single Candlelight, followed by an announcement of the release of their newest album Life On Other Planets.
+On November 5, 2019, Moon Hooch released the single Candlelight, followed by an announcement of the release of their newest album Life On Other Planets.
 The album was released in January 2020, and was followed by a large North American tour and a smaller European tour.
-In February 2021 they released a continuous play album 2021: A Hooch Odyssey, which featured remixes of their favorite songs.
-On September 9th, 2021 the band released a new album titled Super Cone Bros referencing the character Mario.
+In February 2022 they released a continuous play album 2021: A Hooch Odyssey, which featured remixes of their favorite songs.
+On September 9, 2021, the band released a new album titled Super Cone Bros referencing the character Mario.